Kings' monitor: Habitat

 Kings' goanna inhabits rocky outcrops of the Kimberley region and adjacent areas.
 It is usually found in areas with rock exfoliations or slopes with open bushland and shrubs, where boulders and outcrops provide its required microhabitat.
 V. kingorum is also found in grasslands.

 Description

-Varanus kingorum is one of the smallest species of the genus, reaching a total length (including tail) of up to 40 cm.
+V. kingorum is one of the smallest species of its genus, reaching a total length (including tail) of up to 40 cm.
 It is reddish brown in colour with a black reticulum in the juvenile that breaks down with age to form dark flecks.
 Small blackish spots appear at most parts of the dark upper body, and at the throat and near the vent against the creamy colour of the underparts.

 Behaviour

 Kings' monitor retreats into holes, rock fissures, and small crevices when it is approached, being extremely shy.

 This species has a long tail that is sometimes used to prod prey out of tight, inaccessible crevices.
 Such is a behaviour demonstrated by both adults and hatchlings alike, and as such is likely instinctual rather than learned.